Midlife Crisis Editorial (with Epilogue Added)

 “I want a fun car, something I’ve never had.
 Fun meaning fun to drive and pleasant to look at and sit in.”

 My first thought was to say, ‘WTF?
 Has someone stolen your phone?’
-But I quickly realized that I wanted to live vicariously through this and see how it all pans out.
-And then maybe teach Ricardo how to drive his new car when his projects achieves lift-off.
+After confirming the legitimacy of the transmission I realized I wanted to live vicariously and see how this calamity-in-the making would develop.
+And then maybe teach Ricardo how to drive his new car when his project achieves lift-off.

 I was a car nut when I was a kid.
 When I was little, I’d be so excited by a new die-cast Hot Wheels or Corgi that I’d take it to bed with me for the first few nights.
 When I outgrew Hot Rod Magazine, before I hit my teens, I subscribed to Road & Track.
 I read it cover to cover every month, lingering on Peter Egan’s Side Glances column.